You want smart political talk without the meltdowns?

 I just came out of the gym.

-I'm so glad that you are here that you were able to take my call today, Sean, because this has been a very, very, very rough week.
+I'm so glad that you are here, that you were able to take my call today, Sean, because this has been a very, very, very rough week.

-Uh I am suffering from black fatigue.
+I am suffering from black fatigue, I tell you.

-I tell you, and I started out at a church yesterday, and I tell you, some of these black preachers really need to get out of the pulpit.
+And I started out at a church yesterday, and I tell you, some of these black preachers really need to get out of the pulpit.

-I know that Charlie never said that I just think I don't think it's about black and white.
+I just think, I don't think it's about black and white.

 I think it's about or race.

-I think it's about you know people's hearts.
+I think it's about people's hearts.

-I mean, oh there are people.
+I mean, there are people.

 Yes, yes.